-RESPONSIBILITY Governance STATEMENT BY THE ightarrow Responsibility Statement by the COMPANY'S LEGAL Company's Legal Representatives \rightarrow Independent REPRESENTATIVES Auditor's Report
+RESPONSIBILITY STATEMENT BY THE COMPANY'S LEGAL REPRESENTATIVES

 Statement pursuant to § 117 No. 1 of the Securities Trading Act (WpHG) in conjunction with § 297 (2) sentence 4 and § 315 (1) sentence 5 of the German Commercial Code (HGB)

 "To the best of our knowledge, and in accordance with the applicable reporting principles, the Consolidated Financial Statements give a true and fair view of the assets, liabilities, financial position and profit of the Group, and the Group Management Report includes a fair review of the development and performance of the business and the position of the Group, together with a description of the principal opportunities and risks associated with the expected development of the Group."